reqnroll/Reqnroll/docs/Guides/externaldata.md

 ## Language Settings

-The decimal and date values read from an Excel file will be exported using the language of the feature file (specified using the `#language` setting in the feature file or in the SpecFlow configuration file).
+The decimal and date values read from an Excel file will be exported using the language of the feature file (specified using the `#language` setting in the feature file or in the Reqnroll configuration file).
 This setting affects for example the decimal operator as in some countries comma (,) is used as decimal separator instead of dot (.).
 To specify not only the language but also the country use the `#language: language-country` tag, e.g. *#language: de-AT* for *Deutsch-Austria*.

-Example: Hungarian uses comma (,) as decimal separator instead of dot (.), so SpecFlow will expect the prices in format 1,23:
+Example: Hungarian uses comma (,) as decimal separator instead of dot (.), so Reqnroll will expect the prices in format 1,23:

 This sample shows that the language settings are applied for the data that is being read by the external data plugin.